Tiberriver256/azure-devops-node-api/docs/api-reference/integration-patterns/README.md

 Integration patterns address several common scenarios in Azure DevOps workflows:

+### Traceability
-- **Traceability**: Linking work items to code changes, builds, and releases
+Link work items to code changes, builds, and releases to maintain a complete history of how requirements are implemented and deployed.

+### Automation
-- **Automation**: Triggering actions in one service based on events in another
+Trigger actions in one service based on events in another, such as creating a build when code is pushed or updating a work item when a build completes.

+### Reporting
-- **Reporting**: Gathering data across multiple services for comprehensive reporting
+Gather data across multiple services to create comprehensive reports that provide insights across the entire development lifecycle.

+### Synchronization
-- **Synchronization**: Keeping information consistent across different systems
+Keep information consistent across different systems, ensuring that changes in one system are reflected in others.

+### Workflow Orchestration
-- **Workflow Orchestration**: Coordinating complex processes across multiple services
+Coordinate complex processes across multiple services to implement end-to-end workflows that span the entire development lifecycle.

 ## Prerequisites